 - 2. Apply the poultice onto the stain, going past the edge of the stain on all sides by approximately 1/2 inch and keeping it as thick as possible (at least 1/4 inch). - 3.
 Cover the poultice with plastic wrap, tape it down using painter's masking tape, and poke a few holes in the plastic. - 4.
-Leave the whole thing alone for at least 24 hours, then remove the plastic wrap. - 5.
-Allow the poultice to dry thoroughly.
-It may take from a couple of hours to a couple of days or better, depending on the chemical.
-Do NOT peek!
-This is the phase during which the chemical that was forced into the stone, together (hopefully) with the staining agent, is being re-absorbed by the absorbing agent.
-You do NOT want to interrupt this process.
+Leave the whole thing alone for at least 24 hours, then remove the plastic wrap.
+If the poultice is completely dry, proceed to step 6.
+If it is not yet completely dry, leave it uncovered until it dries completely.